heiner/heiner.github.com/_drafts/hankel-operators.md

 ## Explicit but tricky

 Moved on to doing a PhD in Mathematical Physics, that is.
-The quantum mechancial problem discussed in my thesis ultimately doesn't matter[^1] but it turned out that after applying a [trick by Feynman](https://en.wikipedia.org/wiki/Feynman_parametrization) to each term of a certain series I was left with,
+The quantum mechanical problem discussed in my thesis ultimately doesn't matter[^1] but it turned out that after applying a [trick by Feynman](https://en.wikipedia.org/wiki/Feynman_parametrization) to each term of a certain series I was left with,